 Achim Autenrieth, ADVA Optical Networking SE, Germany

 Title: Photonic SDN Models for Disaggregated Optical Networks – Insights and Results from the SENDATE Multivendor Field Trial

-Kostas Christodoulopoulos, Nokia Bell-Labs, France
+Kostas Christodoulopoulos, Nokia Bell-Labs, Germany

 Title: Quality of Transmission Estimation and Planning with Low Margins

 Abstract: In optical transport networks the Quality of Transmission (QoT) is estimated before provisioning new or upgrading existing connections.
 Traditionally, a physical layer model (PLM) is used for QoT estimation coupled with high margins to account for the uncertainty in the evolving physical layer conditions.
 Reducing the margins increases network efficiency but requires accurate QoT estimation.
 We present two machine learning (ML) approaches to formulate accurate QoT estimators.
 We use physical layer feedback, monitoring the QoT of existing connections, to understand the actual physical conditions of the network and train the estimators.
 We then quantify the benefits that accurate QoT estimation can yield when planning a network over multiple periods.

 Hongxiang Guo, Beijing University of Posts and Telecommunications (BUPT), China